 U.S. Senate [Retired]

-Jeff Bingaman was born on October 3, 1943.
-He grew up in the southwestern New Mexico community of Silver City.
+The Honorable Jeff Bingaman grew up in the southwestern New Mexico community of Silver City.
 After graduating from Western (now Silver) High School in 1961, Senator Bingaman attended Harvard University and earned a Bachelor of Arts degree in Government in 1965.
 He earned his law degree from Stanford University in 1968.